cnai-ds/Premium-Prediction-Natural-Hazards/README.md

 The difficulty was lying on:
 - Large variation in categorical variables (country and industry), which increases the variance and could not be simply one-hot-encoded
 - Extreme values which could not be treated as outliers and high variance in target data with relatively small number of observations
+- One premium value contanis several detailed regions or business unites, which have to be captured somehow.
-- One target value has several rows for its breakdown of detail *Since the data is confidencial, this reposidoty represents only part of our work.<br>
+*Since the data is confidencial, this repository represents only part of our work.<br>

 ## Solution highlishts
 - Feeded NASA natural disaster data (earthquake)